Kota1609/UNT-course-guide/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---
-Built with ❤️ for UCSD Students
+Built with ❤️ for UNT Students